Mag Rack

-Mag Rack (formerly Lifeskool) is a Video on Demand (VoD) television channel.
-Its primary focus is providing viewers with informational programs when they want them.
-These programs range from 'how to' programs to programs that spotlight past and present products.
+Mag Rack (formerly Lifeskool) was a video on demand (VoD) television channel.
+Its primary focus provided viewers with informational programs when they want them.
+These programs ranged from "how-to" programs to other programs that spotlight past and present products.

 The service started off as a 24-hour Catholic channel at the request of James Dolan.
 It soon grew into a multi-show on demand channel.
 Most of its early shows were based on unconventional topics such as: birdwatching, Catholicism, and healthy living.
-Soon after, it gravitated towards shows that brought in a larger audience such as: cooking instruction, car shows, fitness, and yoga.
+Soon after, it gravitated towards shows that brought in a larger audience such as cooking instructions, car shows, fitness, and yoga.

-In November 2007, it became 'Lifeskool, but after 8 months, it became Mag Rack once again.
+In November 2007, it was renamed Lifeskool, but after eight months, was rebranded as Mag Rack once again.

-The majority of Mag Rack's programming is acquired through other production companies or through syndication.
+The majority of Mag Rack's programming was acquired through other production companies or through syndication.

 Mag Rack was part of Rainbow Media Holdings, Inc., a subsidiary of Cablevision.
-It was acquired by two entrepreneurs, Joe Covey and Matthew Davidge in October, 2008.
-In 2017, Covey and Davidge sold Mag Rack to Grace Creek Media.
+It was acquired by two entrepreneurs, Joe Covey and Matthew Davidge in October 2008.
+On July 14, 2017, Covey and Davidge, co-founders of InterActivation, sold Mag Rack to Grace Creek Media, which later dissolved the company.